ASZM101/BuddyBudget/README.md

 In the future of **BuddyBudget**, we hope to make this highly useful tool available to a wider range of platforms, as well as expand our learning hub by writing more articles and creating more quizzes.

 ## 👨‍💻 How to Run 👨‍💻

-Requirements:
+### Requirements:

 - MacOS version >= 13.5.1
 - Xcode version >= 15.0
 - `rustc` version >= 1.74.1
 - `cargo` version >= 1.74.1

+### Building:

+1. Install and run the Xcode project.
+2. Download dependents using `cargo c`
-Install and run the XCode project.
-Then, in a separate folder, start the Rocket server.
+3. Then, in a separate folder, start the Rocket server in the development environment by running `cargo run`